RosettaCommons/documentation/rosetta_basics/resfiles.md

 - EMPTY ................ disallow all canonical amino acids ( for use with non canonicals )

+- RESET ................ resets the task to its default state of canonicals ON and non-canonicals OFF ( for use with non canonicals )

 - NC \<ResidueTypeName\> . allow the specific possibly non canonical residue type; one residue type per NC command

 ```